abetusk/3D/README.md

 All Rachael scans were scanned in by the
 David scanner using structured light, then aligned and meshed together.

+Scans and post-processing were done by myself and one other.

 Rachael\_align1YES.stl
 --------------------